stevekane/promise-it-wont-hurt/exercises/an_important_rule/problem.md

 an error you are going to have a bad time.

-Many promise libraries try to ameliorate this problem for you by providing a `done` handler that simple handles any uncaught errors.
+Many promise libraries try to ameliorate this problem for you by providing a `done` handler that simply handles any uncaught errors.
 The rule of thumb is this:

 > If you are **not** returning a value from your promise to a caller,